crhwebdev/crhwebdev.github.io/README.md

 ======================================================================

 ### To Do:
-- limited debug mode views on codepen.
-Have to link to full view instead
 - make it look purty with images text and nice formatting.
 - add animation effect to hamburger menu?
 - set element sizing to em or rem so that elements can scale to increased text size